Noel Clarke: 2006–2012: Emerging success as actor and filmmaker

 In 2009, Clarke was awarded a BAFTA award in the category of Orange Rising Star Award.
 As a result of the success of Kidulthood, Adulthood, and his BAFTA win, he was ranked at number 83 in the MediaGuardian 100, an annual ranking of media people in The Guardian.
 In 2010, he signed a deal with Icon.

 Following his BAFTA win, Clarke appeared in low-budget and commercially unsuccessful British films such as Heartless, Doghouse and Sex & Drugs & Rock & Roll (all 2009) and Centurion (2010).

-In 2010, Clarke turned to mainstream films by writing and co-directing 4.3.2.1., a heist movie about four feisty girls who get caught up with a diamond theft heist.
-Starring Emma Roberts, Tamsin Egerton, Ophelia Lovibond, Shanika-Warren Markland, Mandy Patinkin, Helen McCrory, Kevin Smith, Susannah Fielding, Camille Coduri and Clarke, 4.3.2.1. received generally mixed to negative reviews but was a decent box office success in the UK and overseas DVD sales.
+In 2010, Clarke turned to mainstream films by writing and co-directing 4.3.2.1., a heist movie about four feisty girls who get caught up with a diamond theft heist, in which Clarke also appeared.
+4.3.2.1. received generally negative reviews but was a decent box office success in the UK and overseas DVD sales.

-Following 4.3.2.1., Clarke continued to either co-write or star in more mainstream British films including Fast Girls, a sports film about two women and their race and personal differences as they become professional sprinters and join the British relay team for a World Championship event, and Storage 24, a science fiction-horror film about a group of people who become trapped inside a storage facility with a highly unwelcome guest.
-Both films were released in 2012 to generally mixed-to-positive reviews.
+Following 4.3.2.1., Clarke continued to either co-write or star in more mainstream British films, including Fast Girls, a sports film, and Storage 24, a science fiction-horror film.